gtunes-dev/fspulse/README.md

 - **Historical Analysis** — Interactive trend charts show how your data evolves: sizes, counts, changes, and alerts
 - **Alert System** — Suspicious hash changes and validation failures flagged immediately with status management
 - **Powerful Query Language** — SQL-inspired syntax for filtering, sorting, and analyzing your filesystem data
-- **Dual Interface** — Elegant web UI for visual exploration, full-featured CLI for automation and scripting
+- **Web-First Design** — Elegant web UI for all operations including scanning, browsing, querying, and configuration

 ---